behrica/pppmap/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/pppmap.svg)](https://clojars.org/pppmap)

-# prog-map
+# pppmap

-A Clojure library designed to execute a map function with optional progress output and tunabel partitioon size.
+A Clojure library designed to execute a (p)map function with optional progress output and tunable partition size.
 The tuning of the partition size can even make small tasks to run efficient in parallel.

 ## Usage